• Home

 Female cocktail recipe creators

-Women in the 19th and early 20th century mixed their cocktails using beverage manuals other women wrote.
-There were numerous books written by women that contained household management tips for how to feed your baby, how to launder clothes, and how to entertain.
-In addition to recipes, they included instructions on how to serve, what to serve, when and in what order.
+Women in the 19th and early 20th centuries mixed their cocktails using beverage manuals other women wrote.
+Numerous books written by women contained household management tips for how to feed your baby, launder clothes, and entertain.
+In addition to recipes, they included instructions on how to serve, what to serve, when, and in what order.
 Chapters were dedicated to how to mix beverages for punches, cups, cobblers, and juleps.
 They would also share recipes for distilling.

 Tasting vintage cocktails prepared by some of LA’s best female mixologists